survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

 Fortunately, we can avoid `waitFor` in this case.
 You should use it carefully.
-It becomes necessary when you need to deal with asynchronously fetched data that depends on each other.
+It becomes necessary when you need to deal with asynchronously fetched data that depends on each other, however.

 ## Implementing Edit/Remove for `Lane`